The Biochemical Implications of Being Obese.

 But what we do need to understand here is that our cells are living biological organisms that take in biochemical nutrients and produce biochemical products/waste.

-Of course, according to this article,
+According to this article,

 Adipocytes themselves produce IL-1β.
 This initial event may then lead to IL-1β-induced chemokines, resulting in the recruitment of macrophages.
 Subsequently, macrophage influx and activation within fat tissue may act as a prominent source of IL-1β secretion, triggering insulin resistance.